gunvantsr/gunvantsr/README.md

 I am Gunvant.

 I'm Software Engineer.
-I work on building backend services, deploying them to the cloud and managing the infrastructure.
+I mostly work on building services, cloud deployments, and infrastructure.
-My tech stack looks like: Node, Typescript, Postgres, MongoDB, AWS Cloud, Docker and Kubernetes.

-I like distributed systems and databasesl
+I like distributed systems and databases.

 Probably reading a book to kill loneliness or thinking about love, life and universe.